Best Times to Visit Helsinki, Finland

 Helsinki has a fantastic public transport system!
 Download the HSL app to easily purchase tickets and plan your journeys between trams, buses, and metro.
 Consider a day pass if you plan on using it frequently, it's much cheaper than buying individual tickets.

 Pack layers!
 Helsinki's weather can be unpredictable, even in summer.
-Bring a waterproof jacket, comfortable walking shoes, and warm layers as temperatures can drop unexpectedly.
-Don't forget a good pair of socks to keep your feet warm and dry.
+Bring a waterproof jacket, comfortable walking shoes, and warm layers as evenings can get chilly.
+Don't forget a good pair of socks for exploring the city's many parks and islands.

 Weather Details